What's weighing on students

 Where it comes from

 The reason is captured on the student side, not asked of you.
 After a student picks the "wobbling" face on their weekly check-in, they see one optional, skippable prompt: "What's weighing on you most right now?"
 They can pick one of six things or skip it entirely.
-It only appears after a wobbling check-in, at most once a week, and it is framed as support.
-A nudge toward the right help.
-Not an exit survey.
+It only appears after a wobbling check-in, at most once a week, and it is framed as support, a nudge toward the right help rather than an exit survey.

 The six categories come from the retention research (Tinto and Bean, and Australian first-year-experience work), which keeps recurring on the same handful of drivers.
 On the dashboard they read: